mtzfactory/nango/docs/docs/pizzly/introduction.md

 sidebar_label: Introduction
 ---

-# Pizzly: The fast & flexible way to get OAuth tokens for 50+ APIs
+# Get OAuth tokens for external APIs, fast

 Pizzly takes care of the OAuth dance for you and makes sure your access tokens always stay fresh.